polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 If a node is the next block author, the node uses a priority system to order the transactions for the next block.
 The transactions are ordered from high to low priority until the block reaches the maximum weight or length.

 Transaction priority is calculated in the runtime and provided to the outer node as a tag on the transaction.
 In a FRAME runtime, a special pallet is used to calculate priority based on the weights and fees associated with the transaction.
-This priority calculation applies to all types of transactions with the exception of inherent.
+This priority calculation applies to all types of transactions except inherent.
 Inherents are always placed first using the [`EnsureInherentsAreFirst`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.EnsureInherentsAreFirst.html){target=\_blank} trait.

 ### Account-based Transaction Ordering